olinoles/Generate-NZ-Post-API-Token/README.md

 <h2>Description:</h2>

 A really basic PHP script to retrieve an API token for the NZ Post API.
+I use this for retrieving a client token for my address validator script.
+API keys need to be kept secret, so a backend token generator is required when making client calls to the NZ Post API.
 <h2>Compatibility:</h2>

 Tested on Wordpress up to PHP 7.4